CITY OF OLATHE, KANSAS

 NOTICE TO BIDDERS

-At said time and place, and promptly thereafter, all bids that have been duly received will be publicly opened online at www.publicpurchase.com.
+At said time and place, and promptly thereafter, all bids that have been duly received will be publicly opened online at app.negometrix.com.

 The work consists of the following:

-Bid documents including drawings and specifications are on file at the office of Parks and Recreation of Olathe, Kansas, and are open for public inspections.
-Bid documents and drawings may be downloaded free of charge from www.publicpurchase.com.
-Only bids submitted electronically at www.publicpurchase.com will be accepted.
+Bid documents including drawings and specifications are on file at the office of Public Works of Olathe, Kansas, and are open for public inspections.
+Bid documents and drawings may be downloaded free of charge from app.negometrix.com.
+Only bids submitted electronically at app.negometrix.com will be accepted.

-An Owner’s Contingency Allowance (Set), determined by the City will be included within the Schedule of Values for this project.
-Line Item No. 4 shall be bid at $60,000.
+An Owner’s Allowance (Set Price) is included within the Schedule of Values for this Project and shall be bid at $20,000.
+Failure to do so may result in disqualification.

 The successful bidder will be required to furnish and pay satisfactory performance and payment bond or bonds.